aadi1405/DataEngineering/README.md

 Based on the factors above-

 We can use Django for creating large scale, more complex scalable web applications.
 Example - social media applications (Fun fact: Instagram , Youtube and Spotify use Django), huge online market or shopping websites.
 Flask can be used for static sites or e-commerce site.
 FastAPI can be used in a situation where speed is a concern and the documentation of FastAPI is still growing (Fun fact: Uber uses FastAPI)

+---
+### Week 5 - Discussion

+What is the difference between Docker and Virtual Machine.
+Often Docker containers are confused as Virtual Machines but Docker containers are not Virtual Machines even though they are often compared together.

+DOCKER
+Generally, virtualizes only the application layer of the OS and uses the kernel of the host Docker size is generally smaller(KBs/MBs)
+Docker containers are faster
+Easy to scale-up and duplicate containers, relatively less rescue usage.

+VIRTUAL MACHINE
+Larger when compared to Docker.
+Generally, Virtualizes both the application layer and the Kernel (So, it boots up on its own kernel!)
+Slower when compared to Docker, and since they have to start their own kernel.
+More Resource Usage